-Buying and selling bare land or sections in New Zealand
+Buying and selling bare land or sections in new zealand

 If you have a vision of owning a piece of land in New Zealand, whether to build your dream home, start a rural business, or invest in property, you are in for an exciting journey.
 But before you take the plunge and buy or sell a section or bare land, there are some important things you need to know.